thesadru/disnake/docs/api.rst

         and it achieved level 3.
     .. attribute:: channel_follow_add

-        The system message denoting that an announcement channel has been followed.
+        The system message denoting that an annoncement channel has been followed.

         .. versionadded:: 1.3
     .. attribute:: guild_stream